mbilyanov/queues_and_timers/README.md

 ```
 Each queue was to hold 20 jobs.
 Actually, there are no job limits in our case, so the task count doesn't really matter here.

 There is one fact that we should not miss though, every day, at (00:00+UTC:00) there will be a bottleneck as all of the five tasks will be queued and consumed.
 That would be 100 tasks in total, going into the queue.
-But that is not something that holds high priority at this stage.
+But that is not something that has a high priority at this stage.

 # The Solution
 Eventually, the solution to the queueing was far more simpler than the one proposed above.

-With some extra help (thanks to @ECorreia45) we decided to implemented a single queue and the handling of different tasks was achieved through properties attached to the actual task object.
+We decided to implemented a single queue and the handling of different tasks was achieved through properties attached to the task object.
 Any failed tasks simply got pushed back to the end of the queue and processed later.

-With task properties, such as `{maxRetries: 5}` it was possible to achieve a more granular control over each category.
+With task properties, such as `{maxRetries: 5}` it became possible to achieve a more granular control over each category.
 For example, assigning different retry limits per category provided us with a better control when things came to handling errors and retries.
-It only makes sense to retry once or twice for a task that runs every 5 minute and have a larger retry count for a task that is executed once in 24 hours.
+It only makes sense to retry once or twice for a task that runs every 5 minute and have a higher retry count for a task that is executed once in 24 hours.
 So in general terms, a queue creation would look like the following bit of code:
 ```javascript
 try {
     console.log('Submittin to group [5m]');